 Update: This position is now filled.
 However, we do keep resumés and portfolios on file for future reference!

-We are looking for an advertising & social media copywriter.
+We are looking for an advertising and social media copywriter.
 We work with such a wide range of material that we need someone who can be versatile in subject matter and work with both intelligence and humor in a variety of voices.

 Concept-driven headlines that dig deeper than first ideas are a must, as is familiarity with consumer behavior, social trends, and other things that demonstrate relevance and an ability to evolve.